clearlinux/clear-linux-documentation/source/clear-linux/get-started/bare-metal-install-beta/bare-metal-install-beta.rst

    .. note::

-      Select :guilabel:`Cancel` to restore the previously defined value and return to the main menu.
+      Select :guilabel:`Cancel` to restore the previously defined value and return to the Main Menu.

    .. figure:: figures/bare-metal-install-beta-4.png
       :scale: 100 %